Cascoda/cascoda-sdk/docs/dev/lwm2m-over-thread.md

 This evaluation guide demonstrates the process of connecting a LWM2M Client, running on a Thread Node on a Thread network, to a LWM2M Server.
 The LWM2M Server can be running on the adjacent local network, or the Internet.
-A Thread Border Router facilitates the communication between the Thread Network and the local network/Internet.
+A Thread Router facilitates the communication between the Thread Network and the local network/Internet.

 ## Setup